 Second, you may think of New England when you think of clams, but Cedar Key is actually one of the nation’s top source of farm-raised clams.

-Third, the Cedar Key Seafood Festival is the only time you can tour historic Seahorse Key, three miles from Cedar Key.
+Third, the Cedar Key Seafood Festival is one of the only times you can tour historic Seahorse Key, three miles from Cedar Key.
 A shuttle boat from downtown takes visitors to tour the island and its lighthouse, which was built before the Civil War.
 Seahorse Key is now part of Cedar Key National Wildlife Refuge.

-The Cedar Key Seafood Festival is 9 a.m. to 5 p.m.
-Saturday and Sunday and features more than 200 arts and crafts exhibits, live music at several locations, a parade Saturday morning and, of course, lots of great local seafood.
+The Cedar Key Seafood Festival is 10 a.m. to 5 p.m.
+Saturday and 10 a.m. until 4 p.m. on Sunday and features more than 100 arts and crafts exhibits, live music at several locations, a parade Saturday morning and, of course, lots of great local seafood.
 Tasting opportunities are abundant.

 Past festival-goers recommend various locally made clam chowders, raw or fried oysters, smoked mullet dip and corn on the cob.
 Crafts include some items with local flavor, too: boxes made from local cedar trees, preserved and mounted crabs and lobsters, egret lawn ornaments and other Floridiana.
 Cedar Key attracts many artists, so the booths include impressive fine artists, too.